michaelchadwick/ybixo-book/src/comparison.md

 }
 ```

-In Oxiby, closures behave exactly like functions with regard to control flow keywords, so they have no ability to return early from the function in which they are called.
+In Ybixo, closures behave exactly like functions with regard to control flow keywords, so they have no ability to return early from the function in which they are called.